← Back to blog

 Integrating firmware policy with support contracts

-Clients with managed support should see firmware status in monthly reports.
-Include overdue critical patches, devices near end-of-support, and planned replacement windows.
-This connects technical hygiene to business planning.
+Managed support clients should receive firmware status in monthly reports, including overdue critical patches, end-of-support devices, and planned replacement windows.

 Lifecycle planning beyond patching

-Firmware policy is only one part of lifecycle management.
-Track manufacturer support timelines and prepare replacement budgets before end-of-life dates.
-Waiting until support expires creates emergency procurement and avoidable risk.
+Track manufacturer support timelines and prepare replacement budgets before end-of-life.
+Delaying until support expires creates emergency procurement and unnecessary risk.

 Field checklist you can apply this week